thediveo/devcontainer-features/src/local-pkgsite/README.md

 ## Acknowledgement

-...to [@mdaverde](https://github.com/mdaverde) for his blog post [Build your Golang package docs locally](https://mdaverde.com/posts/golang-local-docs/) that forms the basis for this devcontainer feature.
+[@mdaverde](https://github.com/mdaverde) for his blog post [Build your Golang package docs locally](https://mdaverde.com/posts/golang-local-docs/) that forms the basis for this devcontainer feature.

 ---